zshipko/irmin-web/README.md

 ## Getting started

-The following is an example of a single page application with one HTML file, one JS file and one CSS file.
-It will display the hash of the latest commit on the master branch when the page is loaded.
+The following is an example of a simple website that will display the hash of the latest commit on the master branch when the page is loaded.

 css/index.css: